Israel, Denmark and Austria join forces against COVID-19

 Earlier in the day, Kurz and Danish Prime Minister Mette Frederiksen joined Netanyahu at a gym in Israel to observe how vaccine certifications, known as the “green pass,” or passport, work.
 Only people with the badge indicating they have been vaccinated, obtained through an app, can use gyms and go to concerts.

 “Vaccine production involves many steps, so we will divide the task between us, and each is to focus on specific ones,” said Kurz, who said his country will need about 30 million doses for the pandemic’s next expected stage.
+Austria has vaccinated just over 6% of its population.

 Frederiksen said that she would also like to see the countries cooperate on clinical trials.
+Denmark has inoculated a little over 7% of its population as of March 1.

 “We all have promising research that could pave the way for next generation platforms,” she said.